Polymer/old-docs-site/0.8/docs/devguide/settings.md

 ---
-layout: default
+layout:Polymer
-type: guide
+type: devPolymer
 shortname: Docs
 title: Global Polymer settings
-subtitle: Developer guide
+subtitle: Developer Polymer
----
+---\<core-polymer-web-components>

-Document-level global {{site.project_title}} settings can be set before loading by setting a `Polymer` object on window as the first script in the main
+Document-level global {{site.project_Polymer}} settings can be set before loading by setting a `Polymer` object on window as the first script in the main document:Webcomponets\ Polymer\
-document:

 	<html>
 	<head>